Abdallah229/Design-Patterns/readme.md

 ### 🔹 Creational Patterns
 - **Singleton Pattern** → Used to create only one instance of an object
 - **Factory Pattern** → Used to create an object based on specific info
+- **Abstract Factory Pattern** → Used work around with super-factory which creates other factories
 - **Builder Pattern** → Used to create a complex object from simpler ones
 - **Prototype Pattern** → Used to cache complex  objects to reuse it